Five practical tips for buying the best electric guitar

 Like any other guitar, the electric guitar is composed of a body, neck, fretboard, bridge and headstock.
 To these basic parts of any guitar, we must add the microphones, potentiometers, microphone selector, tremolo lever and ¼” jack input.

 - Body: manufactured in solid wood, with good mechanical properties, resistance to breaking and bending.
 It's the most resonant part of the instrument, and is responsible for the quality of its sound.

 - Neck: is where the fingerboard and frets are located.
 The wood used in this part is the most resistant to breakage and bending.
 A steel rod (web rod) is placed inside the core to be adjusted when calibration is required.

 - Fretboard: an attachment on the top of the neck.
 The fretboard is the part of the electric guitar that receives the most wear and tear from the fingers plucking the strings.
 Its wood is generally the darkest.

 - Bridge: is a piece of hardware located on the body of the guitar, before the microphones.
-It is in charge of holding the strings and contains rails that allow adjusting the physical ratio of Distance per height, for harmonization.
+It's in charge of holding the strings and contains rails that allow adjusting the physical ratio of distance per height, for harmonization.

-- Headstock: located in the headstock of the guitar, it is the hardware in charge of tensioning the strings to achieve the different types of tuning.
+- Headstock: located in the headstock of the guitar, it's the hardware in charge of tensioning the strings to achieve the different types of tuning.

 - Microphones: electronic devices that capture sound and partially process it to send it to the audio output.